 1. Cozy Up.
 Make a fire and get everyone in their pajamas.
 Before bed or first thing in the morning, gather your family under a blanket and share one of your favorite books from your childhood.
 Bonus points for individual character voices!

 2. Make a Book Fort.
 Allow your story time to be extra fun by first creating a special fort or tent for books to be read in.
-Stack pillows and drape sheets to build your family’s very own book nook.
+Stack pillows and drape sheets to build your family’s very own Wise Wonder.

 3. Get Creative with Lighting.
 Turn off the main lights in your home and bring out something special: flashlights, electric candles, lanterns, etc. Allow your children to be in charge of illuminating the pages and illustrations as you read.